ajaybnl/youtube_mp3_all_playlist_downloader/README.md

 ---

 ## 🚀 Deployment
-1. Upload all files in this repository to your server's `www` folder.
+1. Upload index.php file in this repository to your server's `www` folder.
    - For XAMPP, place files in the `htdocs` folder.

 ---